prkumar/uplink/docs/source/user/clients.rst

     session.verify = False
     github = GitHub(BASE_URL, client=session)

-This also go for session objects from other HTTP client libraries that Uplink supports, such as :mod:`aiohttp` (i.e., a custom :class:`~aiohttp.ClientSession` works here, as well).
+Further, this also applies for session objects from other HTTP client libraries that Uplink supports, such as :mod:`aiohttp` (i.e., a custom :class:`~aiohttp.ClientSession` works here, as well).

 Following the above example, the :obj:`client` parameter also accepts an